Elizabeth Eggert: Suffragist

-Elizabeth was active for about 25 years in the movement to secure voting rights for women in Oregon.
-She was the president of the Portland Woman's Club in 1912, during the club's last year campaigning for the vote, which was granted in Oregon in November of that year.
+Eggert was active for about 25 years in the women's suffrage movement in Oregon.
+She was the president of the Portland Woman's Club in 1912, when women in Oregon gained the right to vote with the passing of the Oregon Equal Suffrage Amendment.
 As a member of the club's Suffrage Campaign Committee and an organizer and speaker on the movement's behalf, she likely played a key role in the success of the campaign.